*SPOILER ALERT! *

 Eena

-couldn’t understand the doctor’s odd behavior.
-Why prevent a simple healing
+was confused by the doctor’s odd behavior.
+Why prevent a simple healing touch

-touch if their friend was ill?
-She stepped sideward and attempted to reach out,
+if their friend was ill?
+She stepped sideward and attempted to reach, but the

 “Sha